aurorascharff/next16-commerce/STEPS.md

 - (Notice blocking in the network tab.
 The entire page is blocked on something.
 It's really hard to know where the blocking is coming from.
 This is a common problem.
 Turns out, its the ProductList data fetch, suspend this also).
 - (See the streaming in network tab and improved perceived performance as well as actual performance).
 Also our search is now accessible.
 We fixed it, but it's really hard to know where the blocking was coming from.
 Let's see later how we can get help with this.
 - Since our welcomebanner is composable again, let's add it here first.
-- Through that refactor, by fetching inside components and utilizing cache() and use() we can now maintain good component architecture.
-Reusable and composable.
+- (Through that refactor, by fetching inside components and utilizing cache() and use() we can now maintain good component architecture.
+Reusable and composable).

 ## Excessive client JS -> Client/Server composition: WelcomeBanner